petersaunders/MLforDA/KMeansClustering/kmeans.md

 ![Elbow Plot of K-Means](images/elbow.png)

-This suggests that k=2 is probably the most likely number of clusters.
+This suggests that k=2 is probably the most likely number of clusters, although it is not particularly clear.

 This gave me the canonical discriminant plot: